adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 **Ad blocking partner integrations**

 If you click on our “BECOME A PARTNER” button, your email client will open with the option to send an email to us.
 Your email address and all information you send in this email will solely be used to discuss and negotiate a potential partnership with you.
 Your contact data will be stored in our Customer Relationship Management System.
-For more more information on how we process our business partner’s data please check: [https://eyeo.com/privacy/#privacy_information_business_partner](https://eyeo.com/privacy/#privacy_information_business_partner).
+For more information on how we process our business partner’s data please check: [https://eyeo.com/privacy/#privacy_information_business_partner](https://eyeo.com/privacy/#privacy_information_business_partner).

 ###### Data retention {: #retention-communications }